-Single cell time-lapse images of cancer cells proliferating for 120 hours observed under a live fluorescent microscope.
-We engineer cells to carry three fluorescent markers: cell-cycle reporter (cyan), circadian clock (yellow), and p53 (red).
+Single cell time-lapse images of cancer cells proliferating for five days observed under a live fluorescent microscope.
+I engineered cells to carry three fluorescent markers: cell-cycle reporter (cyan), circadian clock (yellow), and p53 (red).

 After the chemo- or radiotherapy a fraction of tumor cells will die, some cells will remain quiescent, while other cells will survive and continue dividing.
 This is a characteristic response to cancer therapy known as fractional response, where a subpopulation of cells survives the treatment.
 My research focuses on studying the cellular events and signaling dynamics that control the heterogeneous cell fate response of individual cells in time.
 Specifically, how internal cycling factors, such as the circadian clock, the cell cycle, and the p53 protein dynamics interact with the DNA damage response pathway to determine the response to radiotherapy and chemotherapy in cancer cells.